Blade II: Home media

 The New Line Platinum Series DVD contains several deleted scenes, including a flashback sequence showing Blade's first meeting with Whistler, and a music video for "Child of the Wild West", performed by West Coast hip-hop group Cypress Hill and featuring drum and bass performer Roni Size in the DVD special features on disc 2, VHS Capture, and the theatrical trailer.
 A Blu-ray version was released in 2012.

 Reception

 Box office

 Blade II was released on March 22, 2002.
 This was during a period of the year (months March and April) considered to be a bad time for sequels to be released.
 Despite this, the film became the highest-grossing film of the Blade series, making $80 million in the United States and $150 million worldwide.
 In its opening weekend, the film earned $32,528,016 from 2,707 theaters, but dropped 59% of its earnings in its second week, which brought in $13.2 million.
-The intake is believed to be affected (in part) by the pull of NCAA basketball Final Four games.
+The intake is believed to be affected (in part) by the pull of the NCAA basketball Final Four games.
 The film debuted in the United Kingdom at number one, making $3.6 million from 355 theaters and held the spot for the following week, where it had earned $7.9 million, despite a 47% decline.
 The film was also number one in Singapore, making $214,000 from 30 theaters.